 - Cumulative GPA of at least 3.0 on an approved program of study as outlined above

-- Successfully complete a written thesis or portfolio with oral defense
+- Successfully complete a written thesis with oral defense

 - Students who do not attain a 3.0 GPA within the required hours may complete no more than six additional hours to achieve the GPA.

 A limited number of graduate assistantships are available.
-Contact the program coordinator for information.
+Click here to apply for an assistantship in the Department of Criminal Justice.